 Converting the negatives into positives

 Every home service business receives the negatives and positives of the service they are offering.
 Now how you deal with the negative reviews is crucial.
-It starts out with communicating back to them, knowing what exactly is the factor that led the customer to write a negative review is important so that you can get back to the customer and correct it and if you are able to make the customer understand that you truly value them, the customer will not just convert that negative review into positive but in fact, might become a recurring customer.
+It starts out with communicating back to them.
+Knowing what exactly is the factor that led the customer to write a negative review is important.
+It will help you get back to the customer and correct it and if you are able to make the customer understand that you truly value them.
+The customer will not just convert that negative review into positive but in fact, might become a recurring customer.

 Great Customer service

 This goes without saying.
 It is simple logic that providing customers with great customer service will give you back great customer reviews.
 It is obvious that in the end, it all boils down to “customer satisfaction”.
-Making your customers happy and satisfied with the service, being spontaneous with the work and reaching out to the customer and getting the problem resolved is what will be valued and remembered.
+Making your customers happy and satisfied with the service.
+Being spontaneous with the work and getting the problem resolved is what will be valued and remembered.